kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 Text can now be interpolated when alongside other tags.
 There are fixes for getting data on nullable nodes and there has been A lot of work behind the scenes to allow for Prism components to be compiled on the browser.

-<h3 id="prism-future">Future</h3>
+### Future {#prism-future}

-Prism is not designed as a hot new framework.
-Instead it is a implementation in attempting to fix some of the biggest issues around *isomorphia* with modern frontend frameworks.
+Prism is not designed to be the next new framework.
+Instead it is a implementation in attempting to fix some of the biggest issues around SSR and hydration in currently popular frontend frameworks.

 One thing is that it unfortunate same name with syntax highlighting library [prism.js](https://github.com/PrismJS/prism/) which may cause some confusion.
 When I named the framework, "Prism" was meant to depict the single source that is *split* into the various paths (csr, ssr, bindings, hydration logic, etc).
 I wasn't aware of prism.js and it's prevalence until shortly after releasing it under that name.
 It also unintentionally a extremely similar logo to database ORM [prisma](https://github.com/prisma/prisma).
 If interest were to pick up then I may make features more reliable and release it under a new name.

 The compiler is a little rough around the edges.
 Prism will fail both silently and loudly.
 It is not intended for production but if you want to try out JIT hydration or Rust compilation you can try the [quickstart](https://github.com/kaleidawave/prism/blob/main/docs/quickstart.md) or fork the [HN repo](https://github.com/kaleidawave/hackernews-prism).

-<h3 id="footnotes">Footnotes 📜</h3>
+### Footnotes 📜 {#footnotes}

 <h6 id="foot1">(1) Render to hydrate</h6>